nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List Commands
 #### List buyers in database: `listbuyers`

-Lists all buyers in the database in the visible list, that is, removes all filters.<br>
+Updates the displayed list to include all buyers in the database, that is, removes all filters.<br>
 Syntax: `listbuyers`

 #### List properties in database: `listprops`

-Lists all properties in the database in the visible list, that is, removes all filters.<br>
+Updates the displayed list to include all properties in the database, that is, removes all filters.<br>
 Syntax: `listprops`

 ### Find Commands